 Family - Hydrophyllaceae

-Inflorescence - Terminal scorpoid panicle to 10cm long.
+Inflorescence - Terminal scorpoid panicle to 10 cm long, usually extending above the leaves.
 Peduncle hispid.
-Pedicels to 6-7mm long, hispid.
+Pedicels to 6-7 mm long, hispid.

 Flowering - April - July.